-Alternative 4 is an on-site design that involves developing the proposed Freeman Road Logistics Main Development Area using a north-south building layout and total fill of Wetland B and fill of the on-site portions of Wetland 87, 93, and 146/148 buffers, as well as the on-site portion of Stream 14 and 15 buffer.
+Alternative 4 is an on-site design that involves developing the proposed Freeman Road Logistics Main Development Area using a north-south building layout and total fill of Wetland B, buffer width averaging for the on-site portion of Wetland 87 buffer, and partial development of the on-site portion of Wetland 146/148 buffer.
+The on-site portion of Stream 14 and 15 buffer areas is fully avoided.
 Under this alternative, the build-out design of the northern building would use the Main Development Area while retaining required Freeman Road East improvements and buffer setbacks under the FRO, achieving necessary truck parking and maneuvering space, and providing required emergency ingress and egress.

-Alternative 4 would involve fill to on-site Wetland B and fill of the on-site portions of Wetland 87, 93, and 146/148 buffers as well as the on-site portion of Stream 14 and 15 buffers due to the construction of the north warehouse and associated paved parking areas.
-This alternative would consist of a north building footprint of approximately 234,901 square feet and a south building footprint of approximately 256,102 square feet, resulting in a total Project warehouse capacity of 505,436 square feet, which is above the minimum 500,000-square-foot warehouse capacity threshold required to meet the applicant's purpose and need.
+Alternative 4 would consist of a north building footprint of approximately 234,901 square feet and a south building footprint of approximately 256,102 square feet, resulting in a total Project warehouse capacity of 505,436 square feet, which is above the minimum 500,000-square-foot warehouse capacity threshold required to meet the applicant's purpose and need.
 Additionally, the Alternative 4 layout would meet the Project purpose by making efficient use of lands designated for LM/W uses, maximizing the use of existing infrastructure, providing additional transportation and other infrastructure improvements, and providing high-wage jobs in the growing City of Puyallup and Pierce County areas within 5 miles of the Port and I-5.
 The north-south building layout is expected to address important market demand for very large commercial warehouses and would provide one parking space for every 3,000 square feet of building, providing the parking space ratio needed for warehouse/distribution facilities of this kind.

 Alternative 4 would directly impact 1,218 square feet of Wetland B, a Category III depressional wetland that contains highly degraded PEM habitat.
-Additionally, Alternative 4 would directly impact a total of 67,887 square feet of combined Wetland 87, 93, and 146/148 buffers, as well as the portion of Streams 14 and 15 buffers occurring on site (Figure 9).
-This alternative would achieve no net loss of wetland function and would achieve a net benefit in habitat the purchase of wetland mitigation credits from the nearby Port of Tacoma Upper Clear Creek Mitigation Bank.
-The current condition of

-Wetland B and the on-site portions of the stream and wetland buffers is poor, with low native species diversity and low to moderate functions and values.
+Additionally, Alternative 4 would directly impact 42,067 square feet of Wetland 146/148 buffer and 968 square feet of Wetland 87 buffer and fully avoid impacts to the Streams 14 and 15 buffers occurring on site (Appendix A; Figure 8 and 9).
+The Wetland 146/148 buffer impacts (42,067 square feet) will be mitigated by purchase of credits from the Mitigation Bank.
+Wetland 87 buffer impacted by construction (968 square feet) would be averaged by increasing the buffer area by 968 square feet of currently degraded buffer area contiguous with the Wetland 93 and Wetland 146/148 buffer areas The current condition of Wetland B and the on-site portions of the wetland buffers is poor, with low native species diversity and low to moderate functions and values.
 Off-site wetlands and streams will also be relocated as part of the State Route 167 Completion Project occurring on WSDOT-owned parcels.
-Functions of on-site wetlands and buffers would be offset by purchase of mitigation credits at Port of Tacoma Upper Clear Creek that would generate much higher-value wetlands and buffers off site.
+Functions of on-site wetlands and buffers would be offset by on-site buffer mitigation enhancement and purchase of mitigation credits at the Mitigation Bank.
+This alternative would achieve a net benefit of wetland function by generating much higher-value wetlands at the Mitigation Bank Site and for remaining on-site buffers.